mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

 Assign users to a role by username.
-Available in Mattermost Professional and Mattermost Enterprise.
+Available in Mattermost Enterprise Edition E10 and E20.

 **Format**